Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 In this hands-on-lab, we are playing the role of SnowBank.
 The Credit Risk team has noticed a rise in credit card default rates which affects the bottom line of the business.
 It has enlisted the help of an external organisation (Zamboni) to score the credit card default risk of their existing customers, based on a series of attributes in categories such as spending, balance, delinquency, payment and risk.
 The data needs to be shared between the two parties.

 Both companies have chosen to use Snowflake.
 The advantages of doing this are:
-- Low latency (live sharing) between the Provider and Consumer accounts
+- Direct access and no delay data sharing between the Provider and Consumer accounts
-- The data stays within the security perimeter of Snowflake, with Role Based Access Control (RBAC), Auditability and robust Data Governance features
-- Closed Group Sharing
+- Govern access to your data offering and monitor usage
+- Enable targeted discovery with one or many organizations
+- Rely on a multitude of built-in data security features
+- Reduce extract, transform, load (ETL), and data pipeline maintenance costs

 Below is a schematic of the data share
 ![Diagram](assets/two_way_data_collaboration.png)

+### Example Use Cases

 From a business point of view, this architecture exists to satisfy several use cases.
 Examples include:
 - This SnowBank and Zamoboni example.
 In the Financial Services Industry, there are often external partners that require a secure and governed way to share data.
 In this exmaple, Zamoboni required access to SnowBanks data to risk score their data.
 A specific example of this could be a Lenders Mortgage Insurance company that has a Group Contract with a bank.
 They could execute a default risk model over the customer attributes that the bank has.